dinochecker

 Discovery

-The remains of Vitosaura were found in the Los Llanos Formation, near Tama village in the Colozacán Valley, La Rioja Province, Argentina, in 2009 and 2010.
-The holotype (CRILAR-Pv 506) is a partial first back (dorsal) vertebra, a complete second back vertebra, part of a block of fused hip vertebrae (sacrum), a partial left pelvis (ilium, pubis, and ischium), and other unidentified fragments
+The remains of Vitosaura were found in the Los Llanos Formation near Tama village in the Colozacán Valley, La Rioja Province, Argentina, in 2009 and 2010.
+The holotype (CRILAR-Pv 506) consists of a partial first back vertebra, a complete second back vertebra, a partial block of fused hip vertebrae, bones from the left side of the pelvis (ilium, pubis, and ischium), and other unidentified fragments.
+Lines of arrested growth (LAGs) in a cross-section of the pubis — much like growth rings in trees — showed the specimen was at least 17 years old.

 Estimations